Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications: Applications of feature extraction

-Anomalies are highlighted as spectral deviations from original data upon reconstruction with PCA~\cite{Jablonski2015pca} and a combination of PCA and JPEG-2000~\cite{Du2007}. kPCA improves anomaly detection in complex spectral environments~\cite{Gu2008anom}.
-PCA variants lack explicit background modeling.
-Low-rank models separate background and anomalies by decomposing HS data into a structured low-rank component and a sparse anomaly component.
-Spatial constraints refine this process by enforcing local consistency, ensuring anomalies align with expected spatial patterns instead of appearing as isolated noise~\cite{TanLRR2019}.
-DL adapts basis functions to HS data, improving feature separation compared to PCA~\cite{NiuLRR2016}.
-Discriminative metric learning optimizes DL to maximize spectral contrast, enhancing robustness~\cite{Du2014anom}.
-Sparse representation models extend this concept, applying DL for anomaly detection in HS data~\cite{Ma2018DFL}.
-Hybrid models inspired by DL, such as Low-Rank and Sparse Matrix Decomposition (LRaSMD) and Graph and Total Variance Regularized Low-Rank Representation (GTVLRR), incorporate sparse coding and structured low-rank constraints to enhance anomaly separation, making them highly effective in HS imagery~\cite{LRSM2014, Cheng2020}.
+\paragraph{The separation model} The separation model explicitly separates the data into background and anomaly components and is generally used for spectral anomalies.
+In this model, reconstruction-preserving FE methods with implicit mappings impose mathematical constraints that directly decompose the data into background and anomaly components.
+For example, low-rank DL models decompose HS data into a structured low-rank component and a sparse anomaly component.
+Spatial constraints refine this process by enforcing local consistency, ensuring that anomalies align with expected spatial patterns rather than appearing as isolated noise~\citep{TanLRR2019}.
+DL adapts basis functions to HS data, improving feature separation compared to PCA~\citep{NiuLRR2016}.
+Discriminative metric learning optimizes DL to maximize spectral contrast, enhancing robustness~\citep{Du2014anom}.
+Sparse representation models extend this concept by applying DL to anomaly detection in HS data~\citep{Ma2018DFL}.

+Nonlinear FE is also used in the separation model.
+For example, geometry-preserving manifold learning, like MDS, has successfully quantified earthquake damage by comparing pre-event optical images with post-event SAR images~\citep{Touati2018}.
+Other nonlinear FE directly built on DL, resulting in hybrid models like Low-Rank and Sparse Matrix Decomposition (LRaSMD) and Graph and Total Variance Regularized Low-Rank Representation (GTVLRR).
+These models incorporate sparse coding and structured low-rank constraints to enhance anomaly separation, making them highly effective for HS imagery~\citep{LRSM2014, Cheng2020}.
+Thus, in the separation model, methods have moved from DL to flexible, hybrid models that adopt deep learning components.

+\paragraph{The linear reconstruction model} The reconstruction model is the most common anomaly detection strategy and is used for both spectral and spatio-temporal anomaly detection, including many forms of change detection.)
+Essentially, this model uses an explicit FE mapping and its inverse to reconstruct data, identifying anomalies as the samples with high reconstruction error.
+Simple, variance-preserving linear methods like PCA~\citep{Jablonski2015pca} and a combination of PCA and JPEG-2000~\citep{Du2007} highlight spectral anomalies.

+In spatio-temporal settings, these approaches are widely used to detect temporally localized deviations, including change detection.
+Here, FE is applied to paired or multitemporal observations to suppress nuisance variation while preserving structurally meaningful temporal differences~\citep{Lu2004}.
+PCA-based change detection has been used extensively~\citep{Nielsen1998,Lu2004,Turgay2009}, especially for SAR, where PCA helps mitigate speckle and isolate genuine anomalies, such as infrastructure changes~\citep{YousifChange2013}, and land deformations\citep{Festa2023}.
+For temporal anomaly detection, this approach has helped define extreme weather events across European eco-regions~\citep{Mahecha2017Extremes} and spatially to isolate genuine spatial anomalies in LiDAR point clouds~\citep{duan2021low}.
+However, the linearity of PCA-based approaches limits their ability to model nonlinear backgrounds, and they perform poorly for more complex anomaly detection tasks.